PopovEvgeniy/grpdecompiler/readme.txt

 Description and usage

-This program is created for extract a files from GRP pseudo-archives.
+This program let you extract files from GRP pseudo-archives.
-It are used in games that built on BUILD game engine.
+It is used in games that built on BUILD game engine.
 This program takes a target file name and output path as command line arguments.
-Allways add directory separator(\ or /) at end of output path.
+Always add directory separator(\ or /) at end of output path.

 Exit codes